 JG: I believe that the biggest challenges in life are always the ones that feel insurmountable, at that time.
 Whether it be career or life, adapting to your current circumstances, I find, often takes a change of attitude, not circumstance.
 This has been particularly true since I was ill and injured, as I cannot change my circumstances.
 In belonging to the Invictus team, I am learning to adapt to my world.
 This is not only physically but also in viewing life differently.
 Training for the Games has helped me meet some of these challenges, and helped me focus on my “Why”.

 There came a point where I could open my mind to “the next challenge” after I passed my fitness test.
 I had seen the Invictus Games being advertised before, but I found my circumstances very difficult to speak about, so I had not put my name forward to compete.
-I decided to out of my comfort zone (actually way out of my comfort zone) and apply for the Invictus Games.
-Ru, my PTI didn’t laugh, actually nobody laughed, and I found people encouraged and helped me at the gym.
-I joining the Invictus wider team, I started to learn there were many people like myself.
+I decided to go out of my comfort zone (actually way out of my comfort zone) and apply for the Invictus Games.
+Ru, my PTI didn’t laugh.
+Actually nobody laughed and I found people encouraged and helped me at the gym.
+I joining the Invictus wider team and learned that there were many people like myself.
 There are lots of people on a similar journey, learning to adapt to their new “normal.

 QK: Have you been to the games previously?
 What events are you competing in at the 2017 Games?
 What most excites you about being in Toronto for the games?
 What are you most anxious or apprehensive about for the games?